cassianogatto/SCAN_R_4.5.2/README.md

   </tr>
 </table>

-What about analyse spatial congruence between species, the primary informative criterion, using pairwise Network Relationships to detect (1) independent and also potentially (2) overlapping spatial patterns, while yet simultaneously describing (3) gradients fo species distributions?
+What about analyse spatial congruence between species, the primary informative criterion, using pairwise Network Relationships to detect (1) independent and also potentially (2) overlapping spatial patterns, while yet simultaneously describing (3) gradients of species distributions?
 Such a framework would address three analytical requirements not previously combined in any method, representing a significant advance in the biogeographical analysis of species distributions.

 # This is SCAN V 1.01 #
- As a bonus, it brings spatial analysis to its essence in an extremely simple theoretical and conceptual background.
+The **Chorotype** concept brings spatial analysis to its essence in an extremely simple theoretical and conceptual background.
 No fancy models, statistics, or simulations.
-Just a fine adjustment of the Spatial Congruence (Cs), a measurement of proportional overlapping between species, to find Chorotypes, or communities in Graph terminology.
+Just a fine inspection of the proportional overlapping between species -  Spatial Congruence (Cs) - to find Chorotypes, or communities in **Graph** terminology.
 Yes, spatial patterns can be seem as direct network relationships.

 <table>
   <tr>